Also affectionately known as "America's Guest", John Adam Belushi

 - Acrofatic: Chubby guy, but he could really dance, as well as engage in physical comedy such as his Joe Cocker impersonation and the "Little Chocolate Donuts" sketch.

-- Biopic: As of 2014, he has been the only SNL castmember to be the basis of a biopic, the 1988 film Wired starring Michael Chiklis.
+- Biopic: As of 2014, he has been the only SNL castmember to be the basis of a biopic, the 1988 film Wired that was based on Bob Woodward's 1984 tell-all biography and starred Michael Chiklis.
 It was lambasted as a hatchet job by just about everyone who knew him, many of whom refused to let their names be used.
 Chiklis would later blame the film for derailing his career until The Commish pulled it back into place.

 - Heterosexual Life-Partners: With Dan Aykroyd.